peeveen/gen_cdgPro/README.md

 * Improve error handling.
 * More comments.

-If you like this, and use it commerically, please consider throwing some coins my way via PayPal, at steven.fullhouse@gmail.com
+If you like this, and/or use it commercially, please consider throwing some coins my way via PayPal, at steven.fullhouse@gmail.com

 Thanks!